mudknight/comfyui-mudknight-utils/readme.md

 I also designed FastDetailer as an alternative to FaceDetailer, with the self-explanatory goal of making a detailer that's faster.

 ## Dependencies
-This node back requires the following node packs:
+This node pack requires the following node packs:

 - [comfyui-easy-use](https://github.com/yolain/ComfyUI-Easy-Use)
 - [ComfyUI-Impact-Pack](https://github.com/ltdrdata/ComfyUI-Impact-Pack)